hashicorp-services/tfm/site/docs/commands/core_remove-backend.md

 ## Requirements

-- Using this feature requires the GitHub token defined in the configuration file to have write permissions to the contents of the repository.
+- Using this feature requires the VCS token defined in the configuration file to have write permissions to the contents of the repository.
-- Add the following the configuration file:
+- Add the following example to your confiuration file, modifying the github values based on your [supported VCS type](../migration/supported-vcs.md):

 ```
 github_token = "api token"